biscon/kotlinworkshop/kotlin.md

 - toFloat(): Float
 - toDouble(): Double
 - toChar(): Char

+There is also .toAllOfTheAforementionedTypes() functions on the String class (but use string templates instead)

 ### Conditional assigment
 In kotlin if statements can be written as the rvalue of an assigment: